suhasHere/moq-secure-objects/draft-ietf-moq-secure-objects.md

 and end subscribers for a given track.
 How these per-track secrets and their lifetimes are established is outside the scope of this specification.
 The application also defines which Key ID should be used for a given encryption operation.
-For decryption, the Key ID is obtained from the `Secure Object KID` property (that is contained within the immutable properties of the Object).
+For decryption, the Key ID is obtained from the `Secure Object Key ID` property (that is contained within the immutable properties of the Object).